opencurve/curve/docs/en/nebd_en.md

 In our practice, we use daemon to monitor the processes of part2, and start them if not exist.

-Also, notice that from the stop of processes of part2 to the start of the new ones, only 1 to 5 seconds are required in our test and production environment.
+Also, notice that from the stop of process of part2 to the start of the new one, only 1 to 5 seconds are required in our test and production environment.

 #### Structure of Modules